rolspace/www.rolandoramos.tech/_posts/2017-06-10-matterhorn.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

-This is from that time I was returning from 3.800 meters above sea level after visiting the Klein Matterhor.
+This shot was taken as I was returning from 3.800 meters above sea level after visiting the Klein Matterhorn.
 Before leaving on the cable car, I had the chance to take this last shot.